-The CW’s 24th Annual Critic Choice Awards on Sunday pulled in ratings that were even with last year’s in the all-important 18-49 demographic, but rose 18 percent in total viewers, according to preliminary numbers.
+The 24th Annual Critics’ Choice Awards pulled in ratings that were even with last year’s show in the all-important 18-49 demographic on Sunday — but rose 18 percent in total viewers, according to preliminary numbers.

 Meanwhile, Fox scored an easy Sunday victory in both the key demo and overall eyeballs, thanks to a very strong lead-in from an NFL playoff game between the Philadelphia Eagles and the New Orleans Saints, which spilled over by about six minutes into the rest of primetime.